KyleM73/AHHH/README.md

 The expanded hello world program is only 150 lines of code, but in condensed form is actually quite simple:

     AHHHHhhHHHhHHHHhHHHhHHhHHHhHHhhHHhhHHhhHHhhHHhhHHhhHHhhHHhhHhHhhHhhhhhhHHhhHHHhHHHHhHHHhHHhHhHHhhHhhhHhhHhHhHhHhHhHhHhhhhhhHhHhhHhhHHhhHHhhHHhhHhHhhHhhhhhhHhHhhhHhhHhhhhhhHhHhhhHhhHhhHHhhHHhhHHhhhhhhHHhhHHHhHHHHhHHHhHHhHhHhHHHhhHhhHHHhHHHHhHHHhhHHHhHhHHhHhHhHhHhHhHhHhHhhhhhhHHhhHHHhHHHHhHHHhHHhHHhhhhhhHHhhHHHhHHHHhHHHhHHhHHHhHhHhHHHhhHhhHHHhHHHHhHHHhhHHHHHhhHhhHHHhHHHhHHHhHhHHHhHhHHhHhHhhhhhhHhHhhHhhHHhhHHhhHhHhhHhhhhhhHhHhhhHhhHhhHHhhHHhhHHhhhhhhHhHhhHhHhHhHhHhHhhHhhHhhhhhhHhHhhHhHhHhHhHhHhHhHhHhHhHhHhHhHhHhHhHhhhhhhHHhhHHHhHHHHhHHHhHHhHHhhHHhhhhhh!

-To compile the interpreter, run:

-    g++ -Wall interpret_ahhh.cpp -o AHHH

-Then, to run files, just call the executable with:

-    ./AHHH file.ahhh

-If you aren't using linux you either:
-1. already know how to compile c++ code on your machine, or
-2. should probably use an IDE.
-Here's a pretty good [guide](https://www.cs.odu.edu/~zeil/cs250PreTest/latest/Public/installingACompiler/).

 If there's a glaring problem you want me to know about or you otherwise feel strongly inclined, feel free to bug me at kyle.morgenstein@gmail.com or yell at me on Twitter [@KyleMorgenstein](https://twitter.com/KyleMorgenstein).